HelpSeeker/CoubDownloader/README.md

 ## Standalone builds

-Starting with v3.7 standalone Windows builds are provided on the [release page](https://github.com/HelpSeeker/CoubDownloader/releases).
+Starting with v3.7 for Windows and v3.8 for Linux, standalone builds are provided on the [release page](https://github.com/HelpSeeker/CoubDownloader/releases).
 These executables don't require an existing Python environment and the [GUI version](#gui) is a standalone application.
 FFmpeg is still a mandatory requirement.

 #### Why no Mac builds?

 Because I lack the necessary build environment.

-#### Why no Linux builds?
+#### Why no 32-bit Linux builds?

-Because I lack the resources to target a variety of distros individually and my attempts to create universal Linux builds were unsuccessful.

-The main problem is the usage of external tools like FFmpeg (but also media players with the `--preview` option) via `subprocess.run`.
-They either spam the terminal output with warnings or outright fail because of library version mismatches between my build environment and the user's system.
-It would've required me to ship Linux builds with static FFmpeg binaries and either remove the `--preview` option or make it the user's responsibility to get it working.
-And even then there's still a plethora of problems regarding the GUI version, which I couldn't reliably get to work across a handful of mainstream distros (Debian, Ubuntu, CentOS, Linux Mint, etc.).
+Because [staticx](https://github.com/JonathonReinhart/staticx/) only supports 64-bit executables for now.

 ## Requirements